jhu-dvrk/sawIntuitiveResearchKit/share/README.md

  * MTM:
    * `dvmtm.rob`: not used anymore
    * `mtm.json`: DH and dynamic parameters for MTMs.
    * `mtml.json` and `mtmr.json`: these files are **deprecated**, they include a base transformation to match the ISI API convention, i.e. use the stereo display as base frame.
-As of **version 1.6** it is recommended to use the `base-frame` option in the console.json file to specify the base frame.
+As of **version 1.6** it is recommended to use the `base_frame` option in the system.json file to specify the base frame.
  * ECM:
    * `ecm.json`: includes all DH parameters except last transformation for up, down or straight endoscope.
 You can specify the endoscope type in the ECM arm configuration file